 Sometimes, abusive people try to "get revenge" by filing criminal charges against their victims.
 You should take this very seriously.
 If the other person files criminal charges against you, you will need a lawyer.
 If you cannot afford a lawyer, the court should appoint one for you if any jail time is possible.

-Tell your lawyer the history of domestic violence and that you are the true victim.; Each District Attorney's office has different ways of dealing with these "retaliatory" cases (cases where an abuser files criminal charges against his victim as a way of getting back at her).
+Tell your lawyer the history of domestic violence and that you are the true victim.
+Each District Attorney's office has different ways of dealing with these "retaliatory" cases (cases where an abuser files criminal charges against their victim as a way of getting back at them).
 The Assistant District Attorney may know the history of your case and may not believe the abuser's story.
 The Assistant DA might drop the charges and not go forward with a criminal case against you.
 That is the best thing that can happen.
 But you cannot be sure the DA will drop the case.
 (See Criminal Complaints for more information about what happens in criminal cases)